 Debates have been going on for centuries regarding the mystery of the Nazca Lines.
 When were they drawn?
 What purpose did they serve?
 Were they from extraterrestrial beings?

-Archaeologists, scientists, and historians have been trying to determine the actual purpose of these lines for years.
+Archaeologists, scientists, and historians have been trying to determine the actual purpose of this UNESCO World Heritage Site for years.
 Yet to this present day, the mystery has not been solved and remains one of Peru’s most famous icons.

 There are actually two ways to see the Nazca Lines.
 The best way, though the most expensive, is to see it from the air in a plane.
 Up in the skies, you will have the best views of the different figures.
 Your tour guide will also explain to you how they are made and what they believe happened here.

 The other option to get to the Nazca Lines is a DIY option.
 If you do pick this option, you will need to take a bus from the bus station to the Nazca Lines.
 I recommend taking Soyuz because they are economical and clean.

 Once you arrive, you can climb the observation deck which takes you 13 meters (42 ft) up.
 It is not the best but you will get a good idea of what these Nazca lines are about!
-If you are adventurous, there are several hills nearby that offer better views at the top!
+If you are adventurous, there are several hills nearby that offer better views from the top!